Special Education MS

 Autism Spectrum Disorders

-Within the past decade, the number of children diagnosed with Autism Spectrum Disorder has increased drastically.
+Within the past decade, the number of children diagnosed with Autism Spectrum Disorder (ASD) has increased dramatically.
 Consequently, the need for professionals trained in this specialized area has significantly increased.
 This concentration is designed for those who seek additional expertise in this critical need area.
-It will provide knowledge and skills for working with students with Autism Spectrum Disorder as well as effective teaching methods, interventions, and supports.
-Students who have an active PA Instructional I or Instructional II teaching certificate are eligible to apply for the PA Autism Spectrum Disorders endorsement upon completion of EDEX 555 and the concentration courses.
+It will provide knowledge and skills for working with students with ASD as well as effective teaching methods, interventions, and supports.
+Students who have an active PA Instructional I or Instructional II teaching certificate are eligible to apply for the Autism Spectrum Disorders endorsement offered through the Pennsylvania Department of Education upon completion of EDEX 555 and the concentration courses.

 Collaborative Special Education Law and Process

 Meeting the needs of children with disabilities through school-family-community collaboration is an ambitious goal of educational policy in the United States.
-A goal is to develop highly qualified special education teachers and administrators in schools and the community, as well as to offer special education collaborative knowledge and practical skills training to parents and advocates.
-Their cooperative partnership is imperative to support the provisions for the successful learning of all students as incorporated and mandated in legislation such as Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).
+The goal is to develop highly qualified special education teachers and administrators in schools and the community, as well as to offer special education collaborative knowledge and practical skills training to parents and advocates.
+The Collaborative Special Education Law and Process concentration will benefit participants by providing them with the specialized training necessary to be collaborative partners in the complex process of implementing federal and state mandates to appropriately educate students with disabilities.

-The Initial Certification program seeks to produce professionals who are equipped with the fundamentals skills, knowledge, and competencies necessary to meet the needs of students at risk for academic failure and students with disabilities in multiple settings.
-This certificate focuses on students at the PreK through secondary level.
+The Initial Certification concentration seeks to produce professionals who are equipped with the fundamental skills, knowledge, and competencies necessary to meet the needs of students at risk for academic failure and students with disabilities in multiple settings.
 Most courses include a fieldwork component that helps the student apply the skills and content learned in the classroom to real world educational environments.
 Successful completion of the core pedagogy courses with a grade of B or better and 3.0 cumulative GPA, satisfactory participation in all required field-based experiences, and state licensure exams allows for recommendation for PA Instructional I certification.

 Additional Information